Devendra Fadnavis explains to Congress how Mumbai-Ahmedabad bullet train will stay viable

 "The cost of commuting in a bullet train ticket would be as much as the normal railway fare," the CM said.
 This means that the fares will be between Rs 1,000 to Rs 1,200, which is the same rate that the Indian railways charged you for a second class AC ticket between Mumbai and Ahmedabad.

-He harped on the fact that though only three percent of the people in India travel by flights, new airports are continuously being set up across India, as mobility is leading towards development and growth.
+He harped on the fact that though only three percent of the people in India travel by flights, new airports are continuously being set up across India, as mobility is leading toward development and growth.

 Loan from Japan for 50 years